camligo/portfolio-project/README.md

 This project showcases my skills and projects using modern web development technologies including HTML, SCSS, and JavaScript.
 The purpose of this portfolio is to provide a platform to display my work and allow visitors to get in touch with me.

 ## Features
-**Responsive Design:** The website is fully responsive and works well on different screen sizes and devices.
+**Responsive Design:** The website is fully responsive and works on different screen sizes and devices.
-**Smooth Animations:** Includes smooth animations and transitions for an enhanced user experience.
 **Typewriter Effect:** Implemented a typewriter effect for a dynamic introduction section.
 **Interactive Navigation:** A mobile-friendly hamburger menu for easy navigation.
-**Project Showcase:** A dedicated section to display my projects with descriptions and links to live demos and source code.
+**Project Showcase:** A dedicated section to display projects with descriptions and links to live demos and source code.
-**Skills Display:** Showcases my technical skills with icons and titles.
+**Skills Display:** Showcases technical skills with icons and titles.
 **Contact Form:** A functional contact form that allows visitors to send messages directly from the website.

 ## Technologies Used